ninabarzh/ipa/content/en/docs/workshops/detect-fakes/creating-fakes.md

 translationKey: "make-deepfake"
 ---

 This guide walks you through how to create short **real** and **deepfaked** video clips for training activities in shelters or workshops.
-These clips are meant for educational use only — not for social media pranks, political mayhem, or triggering your neighbour.
+These clips are meant for educational use only,  not for social media pranks, political mayhem, or triggering your neighbour.

 You can do this on: